 Installation with Lower Anchors

-Using lower anchors for installation is quite similar to installing the Frontier with the vehicle seat belt.
+Though the vehicle seat belt is the preferred installation method, the Frontier can also be installed using the premium lower anchors.
+The process is quite similar to installing the Frontier with the vehicle seat belt.
 Since the Frontier’s lower anchors have a 40 pound weight limit for the child, a lower anchor installation may be short-lived.
+When the child reaches 40 pounds, a vehicle seat belt installation is required.

 The lower anchors come neatly bundled inside of the ClickTight compartment.
 To do a lower anchor installation simply attach the lower anchors and close the ClickTight.
 Once again, you have a rock solid installation with no hassle.

 When the lower anchors are not in use, they stow neatly inside of the of the ClickTight compartment.
 Over time, they do tend to slip around a bit and can get in the way of installing the Frontier using the vehicle seat belt.
-If your ClickTight panel isn’t closing easily, check that the lower anchor straps are tucked out of the way.
+If the ClickTight panel isn’t closing easily, make sure the lower anchor connectors are tucked out of the way.

 Fit to Child

-The model to the left is 3.5 years old, weighs 34 pounds, and is 39.5 inches tall.
+This model is 3.5 years old, weighs 34 pounds, and is 39.5 inches tall.
 Her opinion of the seat can be seen in her smile.
 In words, she calls it comfy and soft.
 Sleeping in the seat has also proved to be comfortable, and we have not seen any head slump.

 This model is 8 years old, weighs 90 pounds and is 49 inches tall.
 He’s right at the harnessed weight limit of the seat but he still fits into the harness well and comfortably.

-Part of the seat’s name is Harness-2-Booster.
-So how does the seat stack up as a booster?
-Excellent!
-One of the downfalls of most combination harness and booster seats is that you need to uninstall the seat to remove the harness straps to switch it to booster mode.
+One of the challenges on most combination harness and booster seats is the need to uninstall the seat to remove the harness straps to switch it to booster mode.

 To release the harness there is no re-threading through small slots.
-Open the ClickTight compartment, and on each side, there are holders for the harness, as shown in the picture on the above right.
+Open the ClickTight compartment, and on each side there are holders for the harness.

 Slide the harness off of each side, and close the compartment.
 Then roll up the straps, and tuck them under the sides of the seat.